indiedao/committee-charters/community-charter.md

 * **Drive internal outreach** to ensure a great experience for new indies and longstanding members to support their career growth, development, and satisfaction with Indie.
 * **Improve new indie retention** by being a guide throughout their onboarding process, provide clarity and direction on DAO operations and project engagement, and create attractive spaces for community engagement.
 * **Foster a sense of community** by planning events for the members, celebrating indies and their efforts, creating swag for indies to rep, and providing avenues for members to interact with one another outside of their projects.
-* **Ensuring indie success and happiness** by checking in and responding to their needs or feedback for the community.
+* **Create a supportive environment** by checking in and responding to their needs or feedback for the community.

 ### Members